Why is a ham radio license required? If you want to play the "game", you must be . . . ready, willing and able to:

-Member countries of the ITU also consider amateur radio as a public service.
+Member countries of the ITU also consider ham radio as a public service.

 Governments created this "Service" in part to fill the need for a pool

 Countless lives have been saved by amateur radio operators over the years by providing emergency communications in dire situations.

 The entry level ham radio license requirements and privileges vary slightly from one country to another.

 There can be differences, because the privileges granted to entry level amateur radio license holders are restricted to commercially made and approved equipment, operating modes and power levels that...

 Fundamentally, the differences are not major because the entry level is the mandatory requirement prior to obtaining the more advanced license levels.